richmondu/FT900/Alexa/Amazon Alexa Client ESP32/README.md

 # ESP32 Alexa Client

-This Python application simulates FT900 behavior for the ESP32 Alexa application.
+This MicroPython-based application simulates FT900 Alexa Client but uses ESP32 MCU instead of FT900 MCU.

 An FT900 MCU or ESP32 MCU can connect to the RPI Alexa Gateway.